nathkrill/raudaia/Campaigns/Qs in R/Ironsworn/Journals/Scene 27.md

 Scene: travel back to [[Khizdum]]

-Quentin and [[Kharb]] head north across the snowy plains.
+[[Campaigns/Qs in R/PCs/Quentin McQuall|Quentin McQuall]] and [[Kharb]] head north across the snowy plains.
 The sun sets and makes the snow glow pink and the sky orange.
 The mountain looms to their right.

 ```iron-vault-mechanics
 move "[Travel](datasworn:move:homebrew\/custom\/travel)" {